-(1) Includes shares of preferred stock and warrants to purchase common stock purchased by (a) Vivo Capital Fund VIII, L.P., (b) Vivo Capital Surplus Fund VIII, L.P. and (c) Vivo PANDA Fund, L.P., or Vivo PANDA LP.
-Dr. Engleman, a member of our board of directors, is a founding member of Vivo Capital Fund.
-Mahendra G. Shah, Ph.D., one of our directors, is a managing director of Vivo PANDA GP.

-- (2) Dr. Healy, a member of our board of directors, is a General Partner of Sofinnova Investments. - (3) Includes shares of preferred stock purchased by (a) RA Capital Healthcare Fund, L.P., (b) RA Capital Nexus Fund, L.P. and (c) Blackwell Partners LLC-Series A.
+- (1) Includes shares of preferred stock and warrants to purchase common stock purchased by (a) Vivo Capital Fund VIII, L.P., (b) Vivo Capital Surplus Fund VIII, L.P. and (c) Vivo PANDA Fund, L.P., or Vivo PANDA L.P.
+Dr. Engleman, a member of our Board, is a founding member of Vivo Capital Fund.
+Mahendra G. Shah, Ph.D., one of our directors, is a managing director of Vivo PANDA GP. - (2) Dr. Healy, a member of our Board, is a General Partner of Sofinnova Investments. - (3) Includes shares of preferred stock purchased by (a) RA Capital Healthcare Fund, L.P., (b) RA Capital Nexus Fund, L.P. and (c) Blackwell Partners LLC-Series A.